coveo/commerce-events-exercise/README.md

 4. A purchase event emitted when the `Pay` button on the checkout page is clicked.
 5. A page view emitted when the search page is rendered.

 Placeholder functions that need to be implemented are included in the code.
-Search for `logClick`, `logAddToCart`, `logPageView` and `logPurchase`.
+Search for `logClick`, `logAddToCart` and `logPurchase`.

 Refer to the [documentation](https://docs.coveo.com/en/3188/coveo-for-commerce/log-commerce-events) for information on how to emit the events and their expected payloads.
 Please focus only on implementing **required** keys.